-According to U.S. Department of Labor, Bureau of Labor Statistics a career in Medical Laboratory Sciences has a 14 percent job growth expectation through 2026 and a median annual wage of $61,070 as of May 2016.
+According to U.S. Department of Labor, Bureau of Labor Statistics a career in Medical Laboratory Sciences has a 11 percent job growth expectation through 2030.
+Currently, median starting wage for a Medical Laboratory Scientist averages $26.05/hr.

 At career entry, the Medical Laboratory Scientist will be proficient in performing clinical laboratory tests in areas such as hematology, clinical chemistry, immunohematology, microbiology, serology/immunology, coagulation, molecular and other emerging diagnostics, and will play a role in the development and evaluation of test systems and interpretive algorithms.